 Not sure about the rest of the world, but in Europe, both students and teachers have a historic 15-minute “grace” period when they can get late to class without serious punishment.
 After that, they are on their own.
 If a teacher, for example, fails to show up within the first 15 minutes, students are free to leave his/her class and get away with it.

 Limited to just 100 pieces, the watch is offered at a more or less affordable price of €980.
 The €100 price differential with a normal model is caused by the choice of the material for its case back.
-While the base model is offered with a sapphire crystal providing a good view at its Nomos Alpha hand-wound movement (it is based on the well-known ETA Peseux 7001 ebauche,) the Alma Mater edition is equipped with a not so spectacular solid case back, which is made of steel.
+While the base model sports a sapphire crystal providing a good view at its Nomos Alpha hand-wound movement (it is based on the well-known ETA Peseux 7001 ebauche,) the Alma Mater edition features a not-so-spectacular solid case back made of steel.

-According to Nomos, the timepiece will be sold exclusively through their long-standing partner Wempe international watch and jewelry retail chain.
+Nomos will sell the timepiece exclusively through their long-standing partner Wempe international watch and jewelry retail chain.

 Photos: NOMOS Glashütte

-NOMOS Glashuette Tangente Alma Mater Special Edition Wempe 100 specification
+NOMOS Glashuette Tangente Alma Mater Edition Wempe 100 specification